hveda/devopschallenge/README.md

 docker-compose up --build service2
 ```

-Another approach to run single service, go to directory service then run `docker-compose up`.
+Alternatively, to run a single service, navigate to the service's directory and use docker-compose up.
+For example:

 ```shell
 cd service1
 docker-compose up
 ```

-## Start Server without Docker
+### Starting the Servers without Docker

-To start both services start with the `service2` application:
+To initiate both services, begin with the service2 application:

 ```shell
 $ cd service2